Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 *  Texture
 * Familiar object

-> Note, you need a large RF to get and process information in global scale to make sense. (human cannot learn )
+> Note, you need a large RF to get and process information in global scale to make sense. (human cannot know shape / depth from very local fragments.  )